Managing pesticides in NSW

 NSW Department of Primary Industries

 The NSW Department of Primary Industries (DPI) regulates veterinary chemicals (under the Stock Medicines Act 1989) and stock foods (under the Stock Foods Act 1940 and the Stock (Chemical Residues) Act 1975).
-It also administers the Noxious Weeds Act 1993 and the Rural Lands Protection Act 1998.
+It also administers the Noxious Weeds Act 1993 and the Local Land Services Act 2013.
 For more information, see EPA's chemical managment page and/or visit the DPI website.

 The DPI provides advice on the use of farm chemicals in agricultural production, including information on integrated pest-management systems that can minimise the use of pesticides and other farm chemicals.
 The DPI, through the Livestock Health and Pest Authorities (formerly Rural Lands Protection Boards) network, also provides training and advice and oversees the use of poisons for the control of feral pest animals.